melanienperez/site-week4-student-store-starter/student-store-api/planning.md

 - `ProductDetail` previously referenced `image_url`; backend returns `imageUrl`, so the component was updated to use `imageUrl`.
 - Payment form state mapping was inconsistent (`id`/`email` instead of `name`/`dorm_number`), which prevented clean request payload creation; corrected to match app state and checkout parsing.

-### What the spec enabled during this project

-The written API contract made it faster to identify where frontend assumptions diverged from backend responses, especially around checkout response shape and product field naming.
-Having the transaction flow documented up front also reduced debugging time by making rollback and error-case expectations explicit before testing end-to-end.